• Flute Harvest

 • Jam with percussion

-• Provide music for an even (such as yoga, meditation, etc.)
+• Provide music for an event (such as yoga, meditation, etc.)

 • Lead a flute circle